sylwek845/Jira-PR-Info/README.md

 | `jiraToken` | Project scoped Jira API token for Authorization. [check here](#jira-authorization-credentials) for configuring the Jira API token into your Repo | ${{secrets.JIRA_API_TOKEN}} | Yes |
 | `jiraUsername` | Email address or  username of the user account in Jira from which the `jiraToken` was obtained  [refer](#jira-authorization-credentials) . | ${{secrets.JIRA_USERNAME}} | Yes |

+## Outputs

+To get output from action, please place this `<!--jira-body-here-->` in your body (ideally template) This will be replaced by the output of the action.

 > [!WARNING]
 >Action result - the action will fail the workflow in case required input fields provided are incorrect or invalid .